NG-NEST/ng-nest/lib/ng-nest/ui/collapse/docs/readme.en_US.md

 ---
-label: 'Collapse 折叠面板'
+label: 'Collapse'
 category: 'Data'
 ---

-# Collapse 折叠面板
+# Collapse

-可以折叠/展开的内容区域。
+A content area that can be collapsed/expanded.

 ## Used alone